Baltimore Colts: 1953–1967: Johnny Unitas era

-The Colts won their first NFL Championship in 1958.
-The 1958 NFL Championship game is widely known as the "Greatest Game Ever Played" for its dramatic conclusion with quarterback Johnny Unitas marching the Colts downfield in sudden death overtime and Alan Ameche scoring the winning touchdown on a 1-yard run.
+The Colts won their first NFL Championship in 1958, in a game widely known as the "Greatest Game Ever Played" for its dramatic conclusion.
+Quarterback Johnny Unitas marched the Colts downfield in sudden death overtime and Alan Ameche scored the winning touchdown on a 1-yard run.
 Much of the credit for Baltimore's success went to Hall of Famers Johnny Unitas, halfback Lenny Moore, and wide receiver Raymond Berry.

-Following the Colts' first NFL championship, the team once again posted a 9–3 record during the 1959 season and once again defeated the Giants in the NFL Championship Game to claim their second title in back to back fashion.
-Following the two championships in 1958 and 1959, the Colts did not return to the NFL Championship for four seasons and saw a transition from head coach Ewbank to a young Don Shula in 1963.
-In Shula's second season the Colts compiled a 12–2 record, but lost 27–0 to the Cleveland Browns in the NFL Championship.
+After the Colts' first NFL championship, the team once again posted a 9–3 record during the 1959 season and once again defeated the Giants in the NFL Championship Game to claim their second title in back to back fashion.
+After the two championships in 1958 and 1959, the Colts did not return to the NFL Championship for four seasons.
+Tn 1963, Don Shula succeeded Ewbank as head coach.
+In Shula's second season, the Colts compiled a 12–2 record, but lost 27–0 to the Cleveland Browns in the NFL Championship.
 In 1965 the Colts played the Green Bay Packers in a playoff to determine who would go to the NFL Championship game.
 The Colts were leading 10–7 over the Green Bay Packers with two minutes left to play when the Packers' kicker, Don Chandler seemed to barely miss a field goal.
 The referee called it good and the Packers went on to win the game in overtime.
 The error precipitated changes to the rules: the NFL decided two referees would judge future field goals, and that the uprights should be raised by ten feet.
 In 1968 the Colts returned with the continued leadership of Unitas and Shula and went on to win the Colts' third NFL Championship and made an appearance in Super Bowl III.
 In 1968, Unitas was injured and replaced by Earl Morrall who became the league's MVP.